top of page

 Hello there and a warm welcome.

-I am Tim Synge, a psychotherapist accredited by the UK Council for Psychotherapy.
+I am Tim Synge, an experienced psychotherapist accredited by the UK Council for Psychotherapy.
 I offer an awareness-based approach to psychotherapy called Core Process both online and from an established practice in Camden Town, London NW1.
-I also offer a biodynamic approach to Craniosacral Therapy, a non-invasive and yet extremely profound form of bodywork.

 I appreciate how enormous reaching out for help can be, especially when life becomes overwhelming or very uncertain, but my aim is to give you exactly the right support you need at this time in your life.